tensorflow/tfjs-models/hand-detection/README.md

 ```

 For the `keypoints`, x and y represent the actual keypoint position in the image.
+z represents the landmark depth with the depth at the wrist being the origin, and the smaller the value the closer the landmark is to the camera.

 The name provides a label for each keypoint, such as 'wrist', 'pinky_tip', etc.